Chapter Four: The Player Turn

 performing a judo throw on a T-rex

-Weapons and other equipment items have standard Use ratings in their descriptions.
-Minifigs attacking with or utilizing these items will use those ratings (Chapter 3: Minifig Weapons).
+Weapons and other equipment items have standard Use numbers in their descriptions (Chapter 3: Minifig Weapons).
+Minifigs attacking with or utilizing these items roll against those ratings.

 Otherwise, there are all kinds of unusual tasks that minifigs

-might attempt, from the trivial to the impossible, although these are much less common.
+might attempt, from the trivial to the impossible.
 Most will have

 a default Use rating of 3; players may agree on a higher or lower